Conservation Community Coordinator

-Bachelor's degree in environmental science, social science or related field preferred.
-Should have experience working within diverse, underserved communities.
+Bachelor’s degree in environmental science, sociology, communications or related fields preferred.
+Should have experience working with diverse stakeholders and within diverse communities.
 Must have strong leadership and management skills.
 Must be able to drive passenger vans and perform strenuous field activities, including but not limited to: lifting 30lbs (with or without assistance), reaching, pushing, and digging.
 Should be prepared to perform in various outdoor terrains and weather conditions.
 Should be able to work weekends, evenings and holidays.

 Competencies: Ability to utilize environmental, economic and social lenses, to working within the Chesapeake Bay Watershed, especially within the Greater Baltimore Metropolitan Area.
 Must have proficiency in clerical skills (word processing, filing, telephone etiquette).
 Must be proficient in use of Microsoft office software applications.
 Should possess aptitude for various environmental monitoring techniques/methods.
 Must be able to motivate and coach community members and volunteers.
 Must have excellent communication skills

-Human Relations: Daily contact with volunteers, partners, community members, and Aquarium staff regarding conservation issues as well as telephone and digital communications.
+Human Relations: Daily interactions with volunteers, partners, community members, and Aquarium staff regarding conservation issues as well as telephone and digital communications.
 Frequent contact with vendors, colleagues and outside partners.
-Must have enthusiasm, passion and commitment for building strong community relations within the city of Baltimore and experience motivating and mobilizing community members to complete various projects.
+Must have enthusiasm, passion and commitment for building strong stakeholder and community relations within the greater Baltimore area and experience motivating and mobilizing community members and stakeholders to complete various projects.
 Must utilize leadership and collaboration techniques simultaneously to ensure meaningful engagement of staff, partner organizations, and community in project development and implementation.

-Must have the ability to speak about community conservation projects to the general public and strong written and oral communication skills (Please Note: Ability to write and speak Spanish is not required but it is preferable).
+Must have the ability to speak about community conservation projects to the general public and strong written and oral communication skills (Please Note: Written and oral communication skills in English and Spanish preferred)

-- Responsible for supporting institutional and departmental missions as well as meeting goals set by Director of Conservation.
+- Responsible for supporting institutional and departmental missions as well as meeting goals set by Director of Equity & Community Engagement.